Honoring, Encouraging, Educating

 Co-Chairs Sally B. Thornton and Marianne McDonald

-Marilyn Lane - Horsewoman and Advocate for Veterans at Saratoga War Horse, Equine-based Treatment of PTSD
+Marilyn Lane - Horsewoman Supporting Veterans' Rehabilitation at Saratoga War Horse, Equine-based treatment of PTSD

 With heavy hearts, but in gratitude for knowing a true Living Legacy, we celebrate the life and good works of Gloria J. Lane PhD, Educator, Writer, Inspiration, Founder Women's International Center.
 Gloria's final place of rest will be close to her family in Santa Nella California at the San Joaquin National Cemetery.
-Ceremony to be announced in June, 2013.
 Your own Tributes including Stories, Photos, Video, Music may be added at any time to the following in perpetuity public website: http://gloria.muchloved.com

-The Executive Assistant to the Founder of the Women’s International Center has helped win a years-long legal battle waged by herself and Lawyers Against Lawsuit Abuse to protect individuals and California businesses from fraud and extortion regarding disability access.
-We celebrate Noni Gotti's courage in appearing in Sacramento before the Senate Committee which helped influence Governor Brown's signing into law of this important legislation.
+We celebrate the life of Noni Gotti whose spirit transitioned in 2016 and express profound gratitude for her years of service as Executive Assistant to the Women’s International Center as well as for her faithful and dedicated assistance to our dynamic founder Gloria Lane.
+Noni may be considered a heroine to all for her help winning a years-long legal battle waged by herself and Lawyers Against Lawsuit Abuse to protect individuals and California businesses from fraud and extortion regarding disability access.
+We celebrate her courage in appearing in Sacramento before the Senate Committee which helped influence Governor Brown's signing into law of this important legislation.
 Noni appeared on the cover of the The San Diego Union and on local news.
-Thank you Noni for speaking up and using your voice to make our world a better place!
+Thank you now and forever Noni for speaking up and for using your voice to make our world a better place!

-Women's International Center was honored to co-present the film American Revolutionary at the Pacific Arts Movement San Diego Asian Film Festival this year, about the life of legendary human rights activist Grace Lee Boggs.
+Women's International Center was honored to co-present the film American Revolutionary at the Pacific Arts Movement San Diego Asian Film Festival in 2013, about the life of legendary human rights activist Grace Lee Boggs.
 We joined NAPAWF-SD and Pac Arts for an in-person Question and Answer session with film director Grace Lee.

 Where Your Donations Go